Acnodon oligacanthus: Taxonomy

 Acnodon oligacanthus was first formally described as Myleus oligacanthus in 1844 by the German zoologists Johannes Peter Müller and Franz Hermann Troschel with its type loacliaty given as Suriname.
-In 1903 Carl H. Eigenmann propsed the new monospecific genus Acnodon with M. oligacanthus designated as its type species.
+In 1903 Carl H. Eigenmann proposed the new monospecific genus Acnodon with M. oligacanthus designated as its type species.
 Acnodon belongs to the subfamily Myleinae in the family Serrasalmidae which is classified in the suborder Characoidei of the order Characiformes.

 Etymology

-Acnodon oligacanthus is the type species of the genus Acnodon, a name which prefixies a-, meaning without, onto knodon, which means "the projecting teeth on a hunting spear", an allusion to the mistaken perception that this species does not have a spine in front of its dorsal fin, it actually does, but it is very small.
-The Specific name oligacanthus, combines the Greek lígos, meaning "little", "small" or "few", with ákantha, maning "thorn", alluding to the small and difficult to discern spine to the front of the origin of the dorsal fin.
+Acnodon oligacanthus is the type species of the genus Acnodon, a name which prefixes a-, meaning without, onto knodon, which means "the projecting teeth on a hunting spear", an allusion to the mistaken perception that this species does not have a spine in front of its dorsal fin, it actually does, but it is very small.
+The Specific name oligacanthus, combines the Greek lígos, meaning "little", "small" or "few", with ákantha, meaning "thorn", alluding to the small and difficult to discern spine to the front of the origin of the dorsal fin.